 For immediate release

 Desert Dingo Racing campaigns a 1969 Volkswagen Beetle in off road races in the U.S. and Mexico.
-The team is the official World Diabetes Day off road race team and works with the International Diabetes Federation to raise money for diabetes education and awareness programs.
+The team is the official World Diabetes Day Baja 1000 race team and works with the International Diabetes Federation to raise money for diabetes education and awareness programs.
 Two Desert Dingo team members have Type 2 diabetes and several other team members have a history of the disease in their families.
 The team makes the car available for public events and distributes thousands of hero cards with the warning signs of diabetes printed on the back in English and Spanish.

 About Desert Dingo Racing